At Gisborne District Council we take health and safety seriously.

 Contractor pre-qualification scheme

-We teamed up with other councils and SHE Software NZ Ltd to develop a new pre-qualification process - SHE pre-qualification.
-This helps us meet our responsibilities to ensure contractors working for, or on council assets and/or supplying services, have effective health and safety management systems and hold current and relevant insurances.
-This is in an effort to prevent harm to people and the environment or damage to property.
+This helps us to meet our responsibilities to make sure contractors working for, or on Council assets, or supplying services have effective health and safety management systems and hold current and relevant insurances.

 How to apply

-The fees, paid online are inclusive of all insurances when registering or renewing.
+The fees are paid online and they're inclusive of all insurances when registering or renewing.

 Note - the fees below are effective from 1 January 2019